Jaigaon: Culture

 The lifestyle of Jaigaon is influenced by the town's diverse population of people from throughout India and Bhutan.
 The demand of Indian and Bhutanese consumers from nearby Phuentsholing has led to the development of the service sector in various fields.

 A variety of festivals of various religions are celebrated in Jaigaon, reflecting the town's diverse demographics.

 Jaigaon's cultural diversity can be seen in its food and clothing.
 Various segments of Indian culture are represented, and the town's proximity to Bhutan has influenced locally available commodities.
 For instance, Tibetan-style cuisine, such as momos are popular, while gho and kira, items of Bhutanese national dress, are produced in Jaigaon for Bhutanese consumers.

 Every year various sports and other tournaments are organised in Jaigaon by various trusts and NGOs.
 A cricket tournament is organised every year, and a marathon is organised every January.
 Apart from these, various inter-school debates, quizzes and sports meets are organised.
 On Independence Day, students from various schools participate in events organised by the Indian Consulate to Bhutan.
 Also on Republic Day every year, parades and cultural programs are organised in the town.

+Issues

+The development of the town has been completely neglected by the state government.
+Jaigaon lacks a hospital, forcing residents to travel to Cooch Behar, Alipurduar, or Siliguri for medical treatment.
+Road construction has not been undertaken by the West Bengal government for years.
+In response, Jaigaon shopkeepers went on strike in the latter half of 2024, but the issue remains unresolved.

+Garbage collection is another major problem, with waste often left uncollected for days, leading to unsanitary conditions and health hazards.
+The town also suffers from severe waterlogging during the monsoon season due to poor drainage systems, exacerbating the already inadequate sewerage infrastructure.
+Traffic congestion is a growing concern, with narrow roads and a lack of traffic management making daily commutes chaotic.The town has also seen a rise in cases of extortion, particularly targeting businessmen, adding to the already challenging environment.

+The town has also seen growing cases of rapes and killings, with repeated failures by the West Bengal Police to apprehend the culprits on time, leading to protests on multiple occasions.
+Additionally, there is no college in Jaigaon offering science or commerce courses, which forces students to bear the extra burden of pursuing education elsewhere.

+The file concerning the development and expansion of Hasimara Air Force Station into domestic airport, which could have greatly benefited Jaigaon, continues to gather dust in the State Government’s office and issues pertaining to land acquisition remains unresolved at West Bengal Government's end.